TajaKuzman/Genre-Datasets-Comparison/Comparison-on-MaCoCu-sl-sample2/README.md

 #### Precision, recall and F1 scores using domain information as a signal of a "true label"

 We used the most frequent label predicted on the domain as the "true label".
 Biggest values for each metric are in bold.

+In sample1, the ranking based on Macro F1 was FTD-X-GENRE (0.57), GINCO-X-GENRE and CORE-X-GENRE (sharing the 2nd spot: 0.53), FTD (0.52), CORE and X-GENRE (0.51), GINCO (0.49).

+Here, CORE has a slightly higher Macro F1 score, ranking is: FTD-X-GENRE (0.58), CORE-X-GENRE (0.56), CORE (0.54), GINCO-X-GENRE (0.53), GINCO and X-GENRE (0.51), FTD (0.49).
+However, in both samples, all scores are pretty similar.

 | Classifier    |   Macro F1 |   Micro F1 |   Macro precision |   Macro recall |
 |:--------------|-----------:|-----------:|------------------:|---------------:|